ashleychontos/pySYD/docs/library/output.rst

 **(special cases)**

-If the monte-carlo sampling is used to calculate uncertainties, an additional figure will plot the posterior distributions for the estimated parameters.
-An optional feature (i.e. ``--samples``) is available to save the samples if desired.
+If the monte-carlo sampling is used to estimate uncertainties, an optional feature is available (i.e. :term:`--sampling`) to save the samples if desired.

-See :ref:`examples` for a guide on what the output plots are showing.
+**Note:** there is a *new* feature that saves and sets a random seed any time you are running a target for the first time and therefore, you should be able to reproduce the samples in the event that you forget to save the samples.

 -----